TonyBlue5/woocommerce-workshop-bookings/README.md

-# Kangiroo Workshop Bookings for WooCommerce
+# Workshop Bookings for WooCommerce

 A lightweight WooCommerce extension for selling workshop seats as normal WooCommerce products while keeping the existing checkout and payment gateways.